Gandara1/AWS_Labs/EC2/lab.md

 >***You can either create and download a new key or use an existing key.***
 ![create_instance](images/launch_instance/launch_instance.gif)
 >
-## Part2: Connect to your instance
+## Part 2: Connect to your instance

 >**Step 1:** Go to the EC2 Dashboard and select instances(running) link and choose the box next to your instance. click connect to see connection options and choose the ssh client
 ![instance_connect](images/Connect%20to%20instance/Connect%20to%20instance.gif)